DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 A key will be assign to you for access the instances.

-After downloading the key, you will need to change the file permissions.
+After downloading the key, you will need to change the key file permissions to be readable by SSH.

 ```sh
 chmod 400 NomadKey.key